muensmedia/testaufgabe/README.md

 - [ ] ✅ Create a commit (see above `Create commit`)
 - [ ] 🔁 Click the button `Sync changes` to upload your changes to GitHub.

-## 5.) 🤖 Turn - /play-bot
+## 5.)
+The 🤖 turn - /play-bot
-We have already written a 🤖 (Bot) for you, so you can play against him.
+We have already written a 🤖 (bot) for you, so you can play against him.
 Open Swagger and alternate between the `/play` and `/play-bot` API route (the first turn is yours).

 ## 6.)
 NO CHEATING! - <kbd>↑</kbd><kbd>↑</kbd><kbd>↓</kbd><kbd>↓</kbd><kbd>←</kbd><kbd>→</kbd><kbd>←</kbd><kbd>→</kbd><kbd>B</kbd><kbd>A</kbd>